 Classic Novella.
 Double Indemnity by James M. Cain

 9. Classic From the Americas (includes the Caribbean).
 Walden by Henry David Thoreau

-10. Classic From Africa, Asia, or Oceania (includes Australia).
-Hiroshima by John Hersey
+Classic From Africa, Asia, or Oceania (includes Australia).
+Picnic at Hanging Rock by Joan Lindsay

 11. Classic From a Place You’ve Lived.
 Winesburg, Ohio by Sherwood Anderson